Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS Privacy Threats:

-* Contravention of legal requirements not to process user data?
+* Contravention of legal requirements not to process user data

 Mitigations: